luiul/git_bootcamp/readme.md

 <!-- omit in toc -->
 # Git and Github Bootcamp

-This is a repository for the [Udemy Github Bootcamp](https://www.udemy.com/course/git-and-github-bootcamp/learn/lecture/24911494#overview).
-It is a collection of notes and exercises for learning how to use Git and Github.
+Collection of notes and exercises for learning how to use Git and Github.

 <details>
 <summary>Course Curriculum</summary>